kimjisung78/MCRepair/markdowns/Time_17.md

 ```
 <br>

-## 2. Used chunks and locations - 2 chunks / 5 locations
+## 2. Used chunks and locations - T3B
+* The number of used chunks: 2 chunks
+* The number of used locations: 5 locations
 ```java
 src/main/java/org/joda/time/DateTimeZone.java: 1167-1169
 long instantBefore = convertUTCToLocal(instant - 3 * DateTimeConstants.MILLIS_PER_HOUR);